 As an undergraduate student, Yasmin researched extensively on the Liquefaction of Natural Gas and produced an undergraduate thesis titled “Optimal Operation of C3MR Configuration for Liquefaction of Natural Gas”.
 She was also a part of design team that focused on the Production of Maleic Anhydride (MA), where she was in charge of simulating the process, conducting a market survey and economic evaluation, and designing a membrane separator and heat exchanger.

 During the summer break of 2013, Yasmin did extensive research for the Institute of Genomics and Integrative Biology where she utilized Machine Learning algorithms to create predictive cheminformatics models for the biological activity of chemical molecules.

-Aside from her engineering academic career, Yasmin merged her hobbies into additional skill sets by leading and managing ReadWriteAnalyze (RWA), a non-profit organization that she founded at the age of 18, writing for the Toonari Post and Asian World Newspaper, and studying Computer Science (part-time) at the University of the People.
+Aside from her engineering academic career, Yasmin merged her hobbies into additional skill sets by leading and managing ReadWriteAnalyze (RWA), a non-profit organization that she founded at the age of 18, writing for The Asian World and Nature Middle East, and studying Computer Science (part-time) at the University of the People.

 Previously, she worked at AIESEC Malaysia as a Local Committee Vice President of Talent Management, interned at the Institute of Genomics & Integrative Biology as a Cheminformatics intern and Braathe Enterprises as a Communications intern, and volunteered virtually at the Institution of Chemical Engineers (ICheme).
-Yasmin has also covered three events in the past: Borneo Jazz 2012, Borneo Jazz 2013, and Asia Music Festival 2013.
+Yasmin has also covered three events in the past for Toonari Post: Borneo Jazz 2012, Borneo Jazz 2013, and Asia Music Festival 2013.